 Your child can move quickly and is able to get into many dangerous situations.
 Pay attention to your child's surroundings and always provide adult supervision.
-A Home Safety Checklist should be completed at each stage of your child's development.
+A Home Safety Checklist can be used at each stage of your child's development.
 A sample checklist is provided for you on page 70.

-• Most toddler falls are from windows and balconies.
+Most toddler falls are from windows and balconies.
 Help prevent falls by moving furniture away from windows, installing window guards and securing balcony doors with child-resistant latches.

 Prevent motor vehicle injuries by placing your baby in an appropriate rear-facing car seat.
 Infants and toddlers should ride in a rear-facing car seat until they reach the highest weight or height allowed by the car seat manufacturer.
-Never leave your child alone in the car, not even for a minute.
+Never leave your child alone in the car.
 The temperature inside a car can reach deadly levels in minutes, even in mild weather.